ehrlinger/ggRandomForests/README.md

  * The use of `ggplot2` for plotting.
 We chose to use the `ggplot2` package for our figures to allow users flexibility in modifying the figures to their liking.
 Each S3 plot function returns either a single `ggplot2` object, or a `list` of `ggplot2` objects, allowing users to use additional `ggplot2` functions or themes to modify and customise the figures to their liking.

 The package has recently been extended for Breiman and Cutler's Random Forests for Classification and Regression package [randomForest](http://CRAN.R-project.org/package=randomForest) where possible.
-Though methods have been provided for all \code{gg_*} functions, the unsupported functions will return an error message indicating where support is still lacking.
+Though methods have been provided for all `gg_*` functions, the unsupported functions will return an error message indicating where support is still lacking.

 ## References